 - Personal Essay

-- Official high school transcripts that includes your ACT/SAT score(s).
+- Official high school transcripts that include your ACT/SAT score(s)

-- Official transcripts from any and all college or university when high school concurrent enrollment courses are taken.
+- Uploaded unofficial transcripts from any and all college or university when high school concurrent enrollment courses are taken

 Essays will be evaluated on the following criteria: